 Custom Agents

-, users can also define custom decision-making agents and use them
+In addition to FQI, users can also define custom decision-making agents and use them

 in PyCFRL.
 A custom decision-agent often represents a pre-specified decision rule (e.g. making